Bunkerbewohner/crowdplay/README.md

 ![Spotify App](https://raw.github.com/Bunkerbewohner/crowdplay/master/screenshots/spotify-app.png)

-To use the player just copy the crowdplay folder into the Spotify app of your home folder (on Windows for example: "%USERPROFILE%\Documents\Spotify") and start the app from spotify by typing "spotify:app:crowdplay" into the search bar, or alternatively use the "Spotify-App" button in the web interface of CrowdPlay.
+To use the player just copy the crowdplay folder into the Spotify app of your home folder ( for example: *%USERPROFILE%\Documents\Spotify* on Windows, or *~/Spotify* on Linux and MacOS) and start the app from spotify by typing "spotify:app:crowdplay" into the search bar, or alternatively use the "Spotify-App" button in the web interface of CrowdPlay.

 ![Web Interface](https://raw.github.com/Bunkerbewohner/crowdplay/master/screenshots/web-interface.png)